Genius-gambit/Objectives/README.md

 9. FinalMsg will be enabled when the activity is over.

 ## Work for Tomorrow
-1. - [ ] Update Intro Scene's Animation, Images and Voice Overs.
+1. - [ ] Placement for the images 6 / 22 done.